Shikari (2016 film)

-A collaborative Jaaz-Eskay project involving Khan was first reported during mid 2014.
-However, the project was later shelved due to unavailability of actor.
-Due to numerous media reports, the film was originally planned to be a multi-starrer film.
-Eskay Movies & Jaaz Multimedia intended to begin production of the film again after revisions in the script of the film.
-The production was officially announced by Eskay Movies & Jaaz Multimedia in January 2016, and Zakir Hossain Simanto and Joydip Mukherjee was hired as directors.
-The film is produced by Abdul Aziz and Ashok Dhanuka, under the production of Jaaz Multimedia and Eskay Movies.
-A few percent of the film and songs were shot in London, UK.
-The film was released in Bangladesh on 7 July 2016.
-It became 2nd highest-grossing Bangladeshi film of 2016.
-For the film Khan won his eighth Meril-Prothom Alo Awards for Best Actor and nominated in critics choice Best Actor category.
+A collaborative Jaaz-Eskay project involving Khan was first reported during mid-2014.
+However, the project was later shelved due to the unavailability of the actor.
+The film was originally planned to be a multi-starrer film in numerous media reports.
+Eskay Movies and Jaaz Multimedia intended to begin production of the film again after revisions in the script.
+The production was officially announced by Eskay and Jaaz in January 2016, and Zakir Hossain Simanto and Joydip Mukherjee were hired as directors.
+Some of the film and songs were shot in London.

+The film was released in Bangladesh on 7 July 2016 and became the 2nd highest-grossing Bangladeshi film of 2016.
+For the film, Khan won his eighth Meril-Prothom Alo Awards for Best Actor and was nominated in the Critics' Choice Best Actor category.

-It is an official remake of the 2009 Tamil film Aadhavan which was itself inspired from the 1990 Malayalam film His Highness Abdullah.
+It is an official remake of the 2009 Tamil film Aadhavan which was itself inspired by the 1990 Malayalam film His Highness Abdullah.

 Plot

 Sultan is a professional assassin who had run away from home in his childhood after being convicted of attempting to murder his father.
-Dev Roy, an influential child trafficker hires Sultan to kill prominent Judge Rudro Chowdhury, since he is handling the inquiry and verdict on Dev Roy's child trafficking case in Kolkata.
-Sultan arrives in Kolkata and attempts to murder Judge Chowdhury by sniping, but misfires due to large crowd and media around the Judge.
-The West Bengal police force chases after him, but ultimately fails to catch him.
+Dev Roy, an influential child trafficker, hires Sultan to kill prominent Judge Rudro Chowdhury, since he is handling the inquiry and verdict on Dev Roy's child trafficking case in Kolkata.
+Sultan arrives in Kolkata and attempts to murder Judge Chowdhury by sniping, but misfires due to a large crowd and media around the Judge.
+The West Bengal Police force chases after him, but ultimately fails to catch him.
 After Dev Roy insults him for his inability, Sultan is angry with himself, and vows to kill Judge Chowdhury within ten days.

-Sultan enters Judge Chowdhury's household disguising as a servant, and slowly begins to win over the members of the family.
+Sultan enters Judge Chowdhury's household disguised as a servant, and slowly begins to win over the members of the family.